 This is not an isolated case with Lodha Developers as another realty firm Paranjape Schemes put IPO plans n the backburner after getting regulatory nod in December 2015.
 Industry peer VBHC Value Homes has deferred its public offer due to poor sentiments while Hindustan Construction Company (HCC)-backed Lavasa has been in abeyance for several years now.

 Realty market has been witnessing weak demand in most key markets for a few years now.
 Nevertheless, Lodha Developers IPO – if successful – may encourage smaller firms to tap the primary market.
-Bengaluru-based Shriram Properties – which focuses on mid-income housing – is reportedly readying its IPO plans while Mumbai-based Puranik Builders is also looking to raise funds from primary markets.
+Bengaluru-based Shriram Properties – which focuses on mid-income housing – is reportedly readying its IPO plans (it has subsequently filed draft prospectus) while Mumbai-based Puranik Builders is also looking to raise funds from primary markets.